OtidoPeter/Dummy-banking-app/README.md

-A banking app that asks the user in the command line which operation they would like to perform.
+A savings app with five operations, and incorporates all the basic Go concepts.